Ahakim-xi/Code-Challenge-1/README.md

 How it works:
 Prompts the user to enter the number of chai cups they want to make (e.g., using prompt()).
 Remember to convert the input to a number.
-Takes the numberOfCups (as a number) as an argument.
+Takes the numberofcups (as a number) as an argument.
-Calculates the required amount for each ingredient (water, milk, tea leaves, sugar) based on the numberOfCups.
+Calculates the required amount for each ingredient (water, milk, tea leaves, sugar) based on the numberofcups.
 Prints the results to the console in a clear, readable format.

 MobileMoneyEstimator: